Protect Your Business on the Road: Understanding Commercial Auto Liability Insurance

-Imagine this: Your employee is driving a company vehicle and accidentally rear-ends another car at a red light.
+Imagine this scenario: One of your employees is driving a company vehicle and, at a red light, accidentally rear-ends another car.
 The other driver and their passengers are injured, and their car needs repairs.
-This is where commercial auto liability insurance comes in to play.
+This is exactly where commercial auto liability insurance steps in.

 -